robbytables/bug-free-invention/unit-1-variables/instructor-resources/03-local-python/03-local-python-slides.md

 * You have Python 3 installed!
 * You may have seen the in-line REPL (we'll revisit!).
-* You have a text editor — Atom — installed.
+* You have a text editor — Sublime Text — installed.
 * You are ready to create a local `.py` file and run it.

 <aside class="notes">